Deepakdubey90/Machine-Learning-Sentdex/Data/README.md

 # Datasets

 > Here are all datasets that are used for my Jupyter Notebooks.
+Coming soon.